-- John E. Douglas, founder of the FBI's Criminal Profiling Program and inspiration for several of the trope examples listed above, has written several professional and true-crime books about profiling and his personal experiences with its use (one of which, Mindhunter, was itself adapted for TV).
+- John Edward Douglas, founder of the FBI's Criminal Profiling Program and inspiration for several of the trope examples listed above, has written several professional and true-crime books about profiling and his personal experiences with its use (one of which, Mindhunter, was itself adapted for TV).
 His near-fatal bout of viral encephalitis, while pursuing the Green River Killer case, surely contributed to this trope's assumption that a profiler's work is both emotionally and physically exhausting.
 If there is a profiler in fiction, chances are he is one of the inspirations for it.

 - Robert Ressler is a contemporary of John Douglas, and another veteran of the Behavior Science Unit.
 He has written both fictional and real-life accounts of profiling work, and is credited with coining the term "serial killer".
 Ressler is responsible, in whole or part, for the foundation of the National Center for Analysis of Violent Crime, and the Violent Crime Apprehension Program.